tj/n/docs/changing-node-location.md

 # Switching To `n` Managed Node.js

 If you already have Node.js installed to a different root than `n` uses, you can easily end up with multiple copies of node (and npm, and npx, and globally installed packages!).
 Some common situations are you already had Node.js installed  using your Linux package manager, or using another node version manager, or using say Homebrew.
 The two main ways you might resolve this are:

 - uninstall from the old directory and reinstall to the new directory
 - put the `bin` directory that `n` uses early in the `PATH` environment variable, so the `n` installed node is found first

 The simplest setup to understand is the first one.
 Just have one version of `node` installed.

 Let's walk-through the process of switching over from using Homebrew as an example.
 Let's start off with Node.js installed, `npm` updated, and an example global npm package.
+The key point is there are two install prefixes involved:

+- old: `/opt/homebrew`
+- new: `/usr/local`

 ```console
 % brew install node